zhihuili/flower/docs/quick-start.en.md

 ## Installation

-The latestest version of Flower is 1.0.3.
+The latest version of Flower is 1.0.3.

 ### Maven